 Knicks hold on to beat Nets after Porzingis leaves

-Porzingis motioned to the bench with 9:25 remaining in the third quarter after contesting a shot made by Brooklyn’s Rondae Hollis-Jefferson.
-The Knicks’ leading scorer had scored 13 points in nearly 18 minutes in the first half.
+Replays showed Porzingis motioning to the bench with 9:25 remaining in the third after contesting a shot made by Brooklyn’s Rondae Hollis-Jefferson.
+The Knicks’ leading scorer had 13 points in nearly 18 minutes in the first half.

 Enes Kanter had 13 points and nine rebounds for the Knicks, who earned just their second road victory of the season.
 Their only other one was Oct.
 29 at Cleveland.

-Spencer Dinwiddie had 26 points for the Nets, who have dropped the first two games to their city rivals.
-Hollis-Jefferson added 25 points on 10-for-16 shooting and Caris LeVert added 15.
+Spencer Dinwiddie had a career-high 26 points for the Nets, who have dropped the first two games to their city rivals.
+Hollis-Jefferson added a career-best 25 points on 10-for-16 shooting and Caris LeVert scored 15.

 New York appeared on its way to an easy one after shooting 23 for 43 from the field and 6 for 13 from the 3-point line and leading by as many as 18 points in the first half.
 The Nets rallied to take an 82-79 lead on DeMarre Carroll’s 3-pointer with 1:49 left in the third.

-But the Knicks went on a 8-0 run to close the quarter, capped by Lee’s 3-point shot that increased their lead 87-82 with 25 seconds left.
+But the Knicks went on an 8-0 run to close the quarter, capped by Lee’s 3-point shot that increased their lead to 87-82 with 25 seconds left.